kenthinson/awsome-support-unoffical-wp-cli/README.md

-# Awsome Support Unoffical UP-CLI
+# Awsome Support Unoffical WP-CLI

 On my wordpress site I disabled wordperss loopback and run all schdules actions using WP-CLI and cron.